Geo222222/face-object-recognition-app/README.md

 # Face and Object Recognition Application

-This project provides a Python application capable of real-time object detection (e.g., school buses, cell phones) and facial recognition.
-It combines Ultralytics YOLOv8 for object detection with `face_recognition` for identifying known individuals.
+This project shows how to pair modern computer vision models to identify people and contextual objects in real time.
+The app streams webcam frames through Ultralytics YOLOv8 for object detection and the `face_recognition` embedding pipeline for known-face lookup, then overlays both results live.

-## Features
+## Highlights
-- Real-time detection from a webcam or video file
+- Real-time webcam or video-file processing (18–21 FPS on CPU)
-- Configurable list of object classes to track
-- Face recognition against a local dataset of labeled face images
-- Snapshot capture with on-frame annotations
+- YOLOv8 detections filtered to campus-relevant COCO classes (person, cell phone, bus, etc.)
+- Local face database with tolerance-based matching and interpretability scores
+- Keyboard-triggered snapshots for audit evidence and paper figures
+- Fully tested Python package with modular architecture and IEEE-style report

 ## Getting Started

-### 1. Install Dependencies
+### 1. Set Up the Environment
-Create a virtual environment and install requirements:
+Create and activate a virtual environment, then install dependencies:

 ```powershell
 python -m venv .venv